wp-cli/handbook/pull-requests.md

 ## Running and writing tests

-There are two types of automated tests:
+There are three types of automated tests:

+* code style sniffers, implemented using [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer)
 * functional tests, implemented using [Behat](http://behat.org)
 * unit tests, implemented using [PHPUnit](http://phpunit.de/)

+### Code style sniffers

+The sniffers ensure that the code adheres to a given code style, to avoid unneeded discussions about less relevant details like spacing or alignments.

+They also check for known sources of bugs and PHP compatibility problems.

+To run the sniffs:

+    composer phpcs

+To fix the errors and warnings that can be automatically fixed:

+    vendor/bin/phpcbf

 ### Functional tests